MatthewTaner/Smart-Home-Sensor-Network-RF-Analysis-and-Interference-Testing/README.md

 The most critical finding was not from range, but from **Multipath Interference**.

-While the sensor had 100% reliability at max range, a specific "medium-range" test through one wall created an RF "dead zone" with **13.2% packet loss**.
-This was due to the signal's reflections canceling each other out.
+While the sensor had 100% reliability at max range, a specific "medium-range" test through one wall created an RF dead zone with **13.2% packet loss**.
+This was due to the placement of the transmitter behind a refrigerator.
+The refrigerator had a large impact on the electromagnetic field, causing consistent interference between the transmitter and the receiver.

 ### Packet Loss Test Results
 | Scenario | Average % Received | Min % Received (Worst Case) |